darshanmakwana412/Dash/README.md

 # Dash

-A minimal static site generator using bash
+A minimalistic static site generator using bash

+- [ ] Add internal links
+- [ ] Add support for images
+- [ ] Add support for gifs